Sourcing Gems and Jewellery from India

 India is the world’s leading centre for diamond cutting and polishing — with Surat, Gujarat, at the core of this industry.
 The city handles about 75% of the world’s polished diamonds.
 If you’re looking to source engagement rings, pendants, bracelets, or earrings, you’ll find certified, high-quality diamond jewellery at competitive rates.

-• Gold Jewelry:
+• Gold Jewellery:

 Gold jewellery has cultural and religious importance in India.
 The designs range from traditional temple jewellery to sleek modern styles.
 Most exports are in 22K or 18K gold, with strong markets in the Middle East, U.S., and Europe.
 You’ll find bangles, chains, earrings, and statement necklaces in various designs and finishes.

-• Silver Jewelry:
+• Silver Jewellery:

 Silver jewellery is a fast-growing export category.
 Jaipur, in particular, is famous for creating stylish silver pieces — such as earrings, anklets, cuffs, and nose pins.
-India is currently the largest exporter of silver jewelry, making it a great choice if you’re targeting customers who prefer more affordable, wearable items.
+India is currently the largest exporter of silver jewellery, making it a great choice if you’re targeting customers who prefer more affordable, wearable items.

-• Gemstone Jewelry:
+• Gemstone Jewellery:

 India is rich in natural gemstones — including rubies, sapphires, emeralds, and semi-precious stones like amethyst, garnet, and citrine.
 Local artisans combine these stones with silver, gold, or brass to create colourful, ornate, and stylish designs.
 Jaipur again is a key hub for gemstone jewelry.

-• Lab-grown Gemstone Jewelry:
+• Lab-grown Gemstone Jewellery:

 Lab-grown gemstone jewelry from India offers a modern, ethical, and affordable alternative to natural stones, without compromising on beauty or quality.
 These gemstones are created in controlled environments using advanced technology, resulting in stones that are chemically and visually identical to mined gems.
 Indian manufacturers, especially in cities like Jaipur and Surat, are becoming global leaders in producing and setting lab-grown diamonds, rubies, emeralds, sapphires, and other popular gems.
 Lab-grown jewelry is ideal for brands focused on sustainability and transparency, as it avoids the environmental damage and ethical concerns often linked with traditional mining.

-• Pearl Jewelry:
+• Pearl Jewellery:

 Indian artisans work with freshwater and cultured pearls, creating beautiful pieces such as necklaces, earrings, bangles, and bridal sets.
 Cities like Hyderabad are especially famous for pearl jewellery, often referred to as the “City of Pearls” due to its long history of pearl trading and jewellery making.
 Designs range from classic strands to ornate, gem-studded pieces combining pearls with gold, silver, or kundan settings.

-• Fashion and Costume Jewelry:
+• Fashion and Costume Jewellery:

 This includes trendy, affordable pieces made from base metals, synthetic stones, resin, wood, and beads.
 Fashion jewellery is great for businesses targeting a younger or budget-conscious audience.
 The designs are bold, playful, and keep up with global fashion trends — all while being budget-friendly to produce and ship.

-• Indian Ethnic Jewelry:
+• Indian Ethnic Jewellery:

-• Handmade Jewelry:
+• Handmade Jewellery:

 Handmade jewellery in India is a reflection of the country’s deep-rooted craft traditions and artisanal skills passed down through generations.
 Crafted entirely by hand, these pieces often involve time-intensive techniques like hand-hammering, wire work, stone setting, engraving, and bead weaving.
-Artisans across regions—such as Rajasthan, Gujarat, West Bengal, and the Northeast—create unique jewellery using materials like silver, brass, copper, beads, shells, threads, and natural stones.
+Artisans across regions such as Rajasthan, Gujarat, West Bengal, and the Northeast create unique jewellery using materials like silver, brass, copper, beads, shells, threads, and natural stones.
 Each piece carries the distinct touch of the maker, offering character and craftsmanship that mass-produced jewellery cannot match.

-• Sustainable and Eco-friendly Jewelry:
+• Sustainable and Eco-friendly Jewellery:

 Sustainable jewellery sourcing from India is gaining momentum as more buyers look for eco-friendly and ethically made products.
 Many artisans and manufacturers are now using recycled metals, natural dyes, and locally sourced materials like bamboo, jute, wood, terracotta, and organic cotton threads to create beautiful, low-impact jewellery.
 Techniques such as handcrafting and small-batch production reduce energy use and waste, while also supporting rural artisan communities.
 Regions like West Bengal, Odisha, Rajasthan, and parts of the Northeast are known for producing handcrafted sustainable jewellery that blends tradition with conscious design.